-Use IRS Form 1099-S Proceeds From Real Estate Transactions to report proceeds from real estate transactions.
-How the property is used (personal, investment, business) will determine where the information is reported
+Use Form 1099-S Proceeds From Real Estate Transactions to report proceeds from real estate transactions.
+How the property is used (personal, investment, business) will determine where the information is reported.

 Follow the steps below to report real estate for personal, investment, or business use.

-For more information, see the IRS Instructions for Form 1099-S.
+For more information, see IRS Instructions for Form 1099-S.

 If the 1099-S was for the sale of your main home, complete the sale of home questions under the investment income topic in our program to see if any amounts are taxable.

 The IRS doesn't allow you to deduct a loss from personal-use property.
-If you checked the box next to Check here if you received a Form 1099-S, the sale of home transaction will be reported on Form 8949 and Schedule D. TaxAct will automatically adjust the loss to zero (0) using Adjustment Code L.
+If you checked Check here if you received a Form 1099-S, the sale of home transaction will be reported on Form 8949 Sales and Other Dispositions of Capital Assets and Schedule D Capital Gains and Losses.
+TaxAct will automatically adjust the loss to zero (0) using Adjustment Code "L."

 Don't report the sale of your main home on your tax return unless your gain exceeds your exclusion amount.
 Refer to IRS Publication 523 Selling Your Home for information on the sale of your home, the ownership and use tests, and the exclusion amount.